Become more empathetic with AI coaching

 14. Stop using dehumanizing language

 One dangerous behavior that diminishes our ability to feel empathy and compassion is dehumanization.
-As research professor Brené Brown points out, this begins with dehumanizing language, using a non-human term to label a group of people.
+As research professor Brené Brown points out, this begins with dehumanizing language, using a non-human term to label a group of people.16

 Words matter, and dehumanizing language diminishes one’s capacity to feel empathy for another human being.

-Compassion vs empathy: Both have something valuable to offer
+Compassion vs empathy: both have something valuable to offer

-While many have pitted compassion vs empathy against each other, the truth is that both emotions have something valuable to offer you.
+While many have pitted compassion versus empathy against each other, the truth is that both emotions have something valuable to offer you.
 Empathy is often a pathway to compassion, and compassion is the catalyst that sparks change by encouraging prosocial behavior.

 Both compassion and empathy are key aspects of the human experience and have the potential to alleviate suffering, making life on this planet kinder and more caring.